-The Board has determined that each of the individuals nominated to serve on the Board of Directors (except for Leonard A. Schlesinger), together with each of the members of the Board who will continue to serve after the 2005 annual meeting of stockholders (except for V. Ann Hailey, Abigail S. Wexner and Leslie H. Wexner), has no material relationship with the Company (either directly or as a partner, stockholder or officer of an organization that has a relationship with the Company) other than in his or her capacity as a director of the Company and that each is "independent" in accordance with applicable NYSE standards.
-In making these determinations, the Board took into account all factors and circumstances that it considered relevant, including, where applicable, the existence of any employment relationship between the director (or nominee) or a member of the director's (or nominee's) immediate family and the Company; whether within the past three years the director (or nominee) has served as an executive officer of the Company; whether the director (or nominee) or a member of the director's (or nominee's) immediate family has received, during any twelve-month period within the last three years, direct compensation from the Company in excess of \$100,000; whether the director (or nominee) or a member of the director's (or nominee's) immediate family has been, within the last three years, a partner or an employee of the Company's internal or external auditors; and whether the director (or nominee) or a member of the director's (or nominee's) immediate family is employed by an entity that is engaged in business dealings with the Company.
-The Board has not adopted categorical standards with respect to director independence.
+The Board has determined that each of the individuals nominated to serve on the Board of Directors (except for Abigail S. Wexner), together with each of the members of the Board who will continue to serve after the 2006 annual meeting of stockholders (except for V. Ann Hailey, Leonard A. Schlesinger and Leslie H. Wexner), has no material relationship with the Company (either directly or as a partner, stockholder or officer of an organization that has a relationship with the Company) other than in his or her capacity as a director of the Company and that each is "independent" in accordance with applicable NYSE standards.
+In making these determinations, the Board took into account all factors and circumstances that it considered relevant, including, where applicable, the existence of any employment relationship between the director (or nominee) or a member of the director's (or nominee's) immediate family and the Company; whether within the past three years the director (or nominee) has served as an executive officer of the Company; whether the director (or nominee) or a member of the director's (or nominee's) immediate family has received, during any twelve-month period within the last three years, direct compensation from the Company in excess of \$100,000; whether the director (or nominee) or a member of the director (or nominee) or a member or an employee of the Company's internal or external auditors; and whether the director (or nominee's) immediate family has been, within the last three years, a partner or an employee of the Company's internal or external auditors; and whether the director (or nominee's) immediate family has not adopted categorical standards with respect to director independence.
 The Board believes that it is more appropriate to make independence determinations on a case by case basis in light of all relevant factors.